Benefits of Simulator Training

 - A wide range of weather phenomena and a range of system and mechanical failures can be simulated during training

 We offer training on our Elite S723T FNPT II MCC simulator, based on the Airbus AS-355 Twin Engine Helicopter.
 The simulator offers, Colour Weather Radar, Radio Altimeter, Garmin 430 GPS and auto-pilot.
-It offers a level of realism comparable to what can be found in the prohibitively expensive full-motion level D type simulators and is fully EASA/SACAA compliant.
+It offers a level of realism comparable to more expensive simulator types and is fully EASA/SACAA compliant.

 - Generic multi-engine turbine helicopter capabilities

 - Alsim – Al250 (Single Engine Piston/Multi Engine Piston reconfigurable)